Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 **Device Identifiers** get written as "device:number", so if a device has an identifier of 100, the notation for API will be "device:100".

-The same applies to **Object Identifiers**.
+**Object Identifiers** apply the same notation.
 The object name will be camelCase.
 An example notation for an AnalogInput 1 would be "analogInput:1".

 **Property Identifiers** also apply camelCase logic.
 An object identifier will be written as "objectIdentifier".
 Fortunately, you only need to write the value for writing properties.